AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 d_{post} = 90 - 67(1-0.02) = 90 - 66 = 24
 $$

-In this example, the liquidator repays 67 of stablecoin, and gets back \~74,5 of collateral (effectively getting a discount)
+In this example, the liquidator can choose to repay up to 67 of stablecoin, and get back up to \~74,5 of collateral (effectively getting a discount).

 ![Vault before liquidation](../../.gitbook/assets/vault-before-liquidation.jpg)